 “In Kornati, the authorities have approved nine sites for tourist diving.
 We have a contract with the national park and visit them several times weekly.
 All these places are beautiful, and guests often compare the seawalls to tropical coral reefs”Anna Nokela of Murter-based Najada Diving

 Kornati National Park combines moonscape islets and the deep blue sea.
-It has an amazingly rich and unspoiled underwater world, but diving is limited as these waters are protected.
+It has a vibrant and unspoiled underwater world, but diving is limited as these waters are protected.
 We talked to Anna Nokela of Murter-based Najada Diving for more Croatia Scuba-Diving Insights.
-Anna said that “My favorite site is the Dome, an overhanging cliff opposite Piskera island.
+Anna said, “My favorite site is the Dome, an overhanging cliff opposite Piskera island.
 The semi-cave breaks off at a depth of 10 meters, and the ceiling is covered with sponges and corals.
 If you descend to 30 meters, the wall is densely covered with red and color-changing gorgonians.
 This dive site is suitable for both beginners and experienced divers”.